Each domain a page

 Some SEO plugins let you specify another ‘canonical’ for a page.
 This may be a good option for you to use.

-Alternatively, you can check the ‘canonicals’ option of each-domain-a-page.
+Alternatively, you can check the ‘use_canonical’ option of each-domain-a-page.
 It will attempt to return the domain for the landing page / post everywhere within WordPress.
 This has the added benefit that users will be sent to that domain when they click on the link for your landing page.

 Please note that you need to visit each (child) page using your preferred domain for the canonical to be activated.